The canonical ring of a stacky curve: Orbifolds and stacky Riemann existence

-\begin{definition} A \defiindex{Riemann $2$-orbifold} is a second-countable Hausdorff topological space that is locally homeomorphic to the quotient of $\C$ by a finite group (acting holomorphically) with holomorphic transition maps.
-An \defiindex{orbifold curve} is a compact, connected Riemann $2$-orbifold. \end{definition}
+\begin{definition} A \defiindex{complex $1$-orbifold} (or \defiindex{complex orbifold curve}) is a smooth proper connected Deligne--Mumford complex analytic stack of dimension $1$ that contains a dense open subvariety. \end{definition}

+For a hands-on definition that gives an equivalent definition of a complex $1$-orbifold in terms of orbifold charts---namely as a compact Hausdorff space equipped with complex $1$-orbifold atlas up to equivalence, locally modelled by the quotient of $\C$ by a finite group acting holomorphically---see Adem--Leida--Ruan \cite[Definition 1.1, \S 1.4]{MR2359514}.

-A finite group acting holomorphically on $\C$ is necessarily cyclic, so the stabilizer group of any point of a $2$-orbifold is cyclic.
+A finite group acting holomorphically on $\C$ is necessarily cyclic, so the stabilizer group of any point of a complex $1$-orbifold is cyclic.

-\begin{example} A Riemann $2$-orbifold is a Riemann surface if and only if the finite group action is everywhere locally trivial. \end{example}
+\begin{example} A complex $1$-orbifold is a Riemann surface if and only if the dense open subvariety is the entire orbifold if and only if every point has trivial stabilizer \cite[\S 1.3]{MR2359514}. \end{example}

+\begin{remark} Some authors refer to our notion of complex orbifold curves as being \emph{reduced}, as we do not allow a generic stabilizer.
+(If the generic point has nontrivial stabilizer, then it can instead be considered as a gerbe over an associated complex orbifold curve.) \end{remark}

-\begin{example} Let $\Gamma \leq \PSL_2(\R)$ be a Fuchsian group with finite coarea, i.e.~the quotient $X=\Gamma \backslash \calH$ has finite area.
-Then $X$ has the structure of a Riemann $2$-orbifold.
-If $X$ is compact, then $X$ is an orbifold curve and the normalized area of $X$ is equal to the orbifold Euler characteristic (Definition~\ref{def:eulerchar}): if $X$ has signature $(g;e_1,\dots,e_r;0)$ then
+\begin{example} Let $\Gamma \leq \PSL_2(\R)$ be a Fuchsian group with finite coarea, i.e.~the quotient $X=\Gamma \backslash \calH^{(*)}$ has finite area.
+Then $X$ has the structure of a complex orbifold curve and the normalized area of $X$ is equal to the orbifold Euler characteristic (Definition~\ref{def:eulerchar}): if $X$ has signature $(g;e_1,\dots,e_r;0)$ then

 \end{example}